 Abari is a South Sudanese-American, refugee rights advocate, social entrepreneur, and life-long learner.
-Her strong passion for the African community has led her to various activities within the community from the Miss Africa Washington state pageant, developing research with refugees in Uganda, cofounder of the Sudogirl mentorship program to being a part of the founding board of the African Youth Coalition.
+Her strong passion for the African community has led her to various activities like the the Miss Africa Washington state pageant, developing research with refugees in Uganda, cofounding the Sudogirl mentorship program, and being a part of the founding board of the African Youth Coalition.
 She's currently a youth and volunteer program coordinator at Mother Africa and Abari founded Niolette, a B corps focused on giving back to South Sudanese through a local nonprofit.
 Through her various work, Abari believes that everyone can make an impact no matter how big or small, and taking the step to create change is just the beginning.

 Haley Cummins (she/her)

-Haley is a powerful orator, a transfer student from Highline College, and a 2021 graduate from Seattle University, with a BA in Strategic Communications.
+Haley is a powerful orator, a transfer student from Highline College, and a 2021 graduate from Seattle University with a BA in Strategic Communications.
 While at Seattle U, Haley was involved in the Alfie Scholar Program, Vice President of Tau Sigma her senior year, and a member of the Black Student Union on campus.
 Since graduation, Haley has obtained a job at World Relief Western Washington as an Executive Assistant.
-She also works at the Bill and Melinda Gates Foundation Discovery Center as an Associate in the Communications and Public Programs department.
-Haley is also 1 of the 100 Changemakers at the Discovery Center.
+Haley is also one of the 100 Changemakers at the Discovery Center.

 GURJOT KANG (SHE/HER)